Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 That coffin will, however, reappear again one day — though probably without the kind of elegant yet understated fanfare that was involved in today's funeral service.

 The royal crypt under St. George's Chapel is technically not the duke's final resting place: When Her Majesty Queen Elizabeth passes away one day, Philip's coffin will be moved to join hers at King George VI's memorial chapel, also located on the grounds of Windsor Castle, which is where Elizabeth II wishes to be interred.
-That chapel also houses the remains of Queen Elizabeth, the queen mother, the queen's father, King George VI and those of her sister, the late Princess Margaret, Countess of Snowdon.
+That chapel also houses the remains of Queen Elizabeth, the queen mother, King George VI, the queen's father, as well as those of her sister, the late Princess Margaret, Countess of Snowdon.

 After 73 years of marriage, the royal couple will then be united again once more.
 But even though the general interest in Prince Philip's death and funeral may have been somewhat low, many Brits hope that it will still take many years until the day comes that they will have to say goodbye to their monarch.